clobrano/clobrano.github.io/_posts/blog/2018-08-13-yaru-17th-release.md

 The **Yaru team** is happy to announce a new stable release!

-Quite a full week of changes the last one, here the list:
+Quite a full week of changes the last one, here's the list:

 - button-box (e.g. Gnome Software) took a dedicated style, instead of mimic stack switcher.
 This was necessary to avoid problems with complex button-box hierarchies.
 - cleaner default button indication